 The Planner contains the Planner Audit, which is similar to the Student Audit with a grid-like feature called Student Educational Plan (SEP) that counselors can use to create a schedule plan for as many as 3 years.
 Students can only view (but not create or edit) these planned schedules.

 Please let us know what you think by emailing the DegreeWorks Manager at email@example.com

 This is the major you declared when you applied to Sierra or updated the last time you registered for classes.
-If this is not your current major, you can change it using the “Change your major” link in the Registration channel of mySierra.
+If this is not your current major, you can change it using the 'Counseling, Academic Planning and Degree Progress' link, then the 'Change My Major' link on the Home Menu of mySierra.

 This is the year that you began taking classes at Sierra College without more than a one semester break.
-You have a choice of using this catalog year, or the catalog year that you will graduate when doing a “What if”.
+You have a choice of using this catalog year, or any year thereafter, as long as continuous enrollment has been maintained when doing a “What if”.

 What does Academic Status mean?